daronphang/investment_resources/financial_metrics/financial_statements/balance_sheet/definitions.md

 ## Deferred Revenue:
 PAyments received in advance for services which have not been performed or good not yet delivered.
 Classified as a liability.

+## Deferred Expense:
+Cost that has already been incurred but not yet consumed.
+Recorded as an asset.

 ## Accrued Expense/Liabilities:
 Recognized on books before it has been paid and represents firm's obligation to make future cash payments for goods/services that have been already delivered.
 Shown under current liabilities.